SAP/fundamental-ngx/NEW_COMPONENT.md

 ## Step10: Adding the new documentation module and route

-Now that we've got our documentation files for the poster, add them to the documentation module declarations array in `documentation.module.ts`.
+Now that we've got our documentation files for the poster, add them to the documentation module declarations array in `core-documentation.module.ts`.

 ```TypeScript
     declarations: [